ccoolbaugh/FloWave.US/README.md

 ## License
 * *FloWave.US* is license under the MIT [license](https://github.com/ccoolbaugh/FloWave.US/blob/master/LICENSE "License").
-* Third-party software (ginputc.m and imgaussian.m) are used according to their respective license aggrements.
+* Third-party software (ginputc.m and imgaussian.m) are used according to their respective license agreements.

 ## Remarks
 Thank you for your interest in *FloWave.US*.
 We hope the program continues to improve and become a community effort to provide high quality, efficient, and inexpensive data processing solutions for ultrasound blood flow research.